 Pure Earth is an international non-profit organization dedicated to solving pollution problems in low- and middle-income countries, where human health is at risk.
-Since its inception in 1999, Pure Earth has completed more than 110 clean-up projects in 27 countries.
+Since its inception in 1999, Pure Earth has completed more than 120 projects in 27 countries.
 Pure Earth works closely with national stakeholders from communities, industry and governments, and coordinates with key organizations such as the World Bank, United Nations Industrial Development Organization, the Asian Development Bank, and the European Commission, many of which provide funding.

 Pure Earth focuses on locations throughout the developing world where human health is most affected by pollution.
 We combine pollution management with legacy pollution remediation to reduce exposures to toxins to local populations, especially children.

 To date, more than 5,000 locations in 50 emerging market countries have been identified where people are exposed to toxins at dangerous levels.
 A central on-line database coordinates information on each, and creates a platform for national and local governments, international agencies and Pure Earth to prioritize interventions.

 Projects are often chosen with the intent to allow for scaling up by national or international agencies.

 National capacity building

 Local and national agencies in most low- and middle-income countries need the experience of the West to solve pollution problems.
 As well as conducting technical workshops, Pure Earth assists countries to develop national strategies, focusing government efforts on public health.

 Pure Earth focuses on solutions, and encourages full stakeholder participation in implementation, rather than litigation.
 Locals, passionate about the problem, implement Pure Earth programs.
 Pure Earth provides resources and technical expertise.